messagerie-melanie2/Roundcube-Plugin-JQuery-Mobile/README.md

 Installation
 ------------

 Rename the folder to "jquery_mobile" and add it to your Roundcube instance/plugins directory.
-Then edit Roundcube config.inc.php file and add "jquery_mobile" to the $config['plugins'] array.
+You MUST NOT add it in the Roundcube configuration file, the plugin is automatically loaded by the mobile plugin.